 Over time, they have been working on improving these four pillars.
 As a result, they are now one of the most popular brokers in Europe.

 DEGIRO now has more than 2.5 million customers (in 2023).
 This number is an impressive result.
 They have doubled their customer base in less than two years.
 In 2020, they managed more than 24 million transactions.
 They are in excellent financial health.

 What can you invest in?

 When you choose a broker, it must give you access to all the investing instruments you need.
-If you are a very simple passive investor, you may only need access to Exchange Traded Funds (ETFs).
+For example, if you are a passive investor, you may only need access to Exchange Traded Funds (ETFs).
 But if you are a more sophisticated trader, you may want access to futures and other advanced instruments.

 DEGIRO gives you access to a vast array of investing instruments.

-First, you can invest in shares in 30 stock exchanges: 22 Stock Exchange from Europe, four from North America and four from Asia and Oceania.
+First, you can invest in shares in 30 stock exchanges: 22 Stock Exchange in Europe, four in North America, and four in Asia and Oceania.
 They have access to the most important stock exchanges in the world.